threefoldtech/info_grid/src/faq/faq.md

 ### How can I become a solution provider on top of the Threefold Grid?

-Threefold uses the Proof-of-Utilization distribution where 50% of the TFT utilization revenues goes to the solution provider offering a solution.
+Threefold uses the Proof-of-Utilization distribution where up to 50% of the TFT utilization revenues goes to the solution provider offering a solution.
 If there is no solution provider associated with the deployment, the 50% revenues goes to a DAO owned Community Grant Wallet.

 There are a few steps to follow to become a solution provider: